 Shallots are similar to garlic in structure because the flesh often has multiple lobes.

 These onions are also known as scallions and green onions.
-Their bulb is underdeveloped but their shoots are used for imparting great flavor
+Their bulb is underdeveloped but their shoots are used for imparting great flavor to dishes.

 An important addition to broths and soups, leeks look like mature spring onions.